couchbaselabs/hands_on_n1ql_v4/content/slide-211.md

 N1QL supports two join methods for ANSI JOIN:

 - Nested-loop join as the default setting, it uses left-hand keyspace in the outer loop and for each document from the left-hand side performs an index scan on right-hand side to seek a match.

 - Hash join with a build side to create hash table and a probe side to look up in the hash table.
 It is more efficient when the join is large and it can only be applied to equi-conditon.

-We can enable the hash join by specifing "USE HASH(build)" and "USE HASH(probe)" hints inside the join clause as shown in the qeury.
+We can enable the hash join by specifing "USE HASH(build)" or "USE HASH(probe)" hints inside the join clause as shown in the qeury.

-We can find the "Hash Join" operator in the explain, inside which the child operator indicates the build side of the hash join.
+We can find the "HashJoin" operator in the explain, inside which the child operator indicates the build side of the hash join.
 <pre id="example">
 EXPLAIN SELECT DISTINCT route.destinationairport
 FROM   `travel-sample` airport